What to Measure and How to Track the Most Important Sales Metrics

 Anyone who has worked in sales for a long time already knows this clearly.
 But why do many managers still demand a high volume of activities from the commercial team, regardless of the team's maturity?

 We know that the more robust use of CRMs for business management is relatively recent.
-Thus, monitoring and defining productivity indicators in a simple way was not such an easy job.
+Thus, monitoring and defining productivity indicators in a simple way was not easy.

 Have you ever wondered what it's like to follow a sales funnel without a tool to support you?
 It's not such a trivial thing.

-In a face-to-face work context, it is very simple to keep track of whether or not your team is making calls and sending out emails.
-With the automation tools that emerged, it became even simpler to do this job of measuring the team's daily activities.
+In a face-to-face work context, it is very easy to track whether your team is making calls and sending emails.
+With the automation tools that emerged, it became even simpler to measure the team's daily activities.

 However, measuring these activities can be a problem.
-They don't determine the success of your process in the same way that the most important KPIs do.
+They don't determine the success of your process the way the most important KPIs do.

 You can make 10 calls in one day and convert in one meeting.
 Maybe the next day you won't convert to any meeting.
-On another day, it could be that those same 10 calls convert to 3 meetings.
-Taking the average of activities, we have 1.5 meetings scheduled for every 10 calls made, thus generating a 15% conversion rate between contacts made and meetings scheduled.
+On another day, those same 10 calls could convert to 3 meetings.
+Taking the average across activities, we have 1.5 meetings scheduled for every 10 calls, yielding a 15% conversion rate from calls to meetings.

 Does this number make sense to you?
 If you ask a sales manager, he will probably say yes.
-Asking a salesperson he or she will likely say no. Why then this divergence between answers?
+When asking a salesperson, they will likely say no. Why then this divergence between answers?

 We have some explanations for this phenomenon: